pilotfish-git/p2o-ios-app/README.md

 # p2o-ios-app

+This is a very basic IOS app that connects to the Pilotfish P2O server, and can be used as a boilerplate to create your own.

 The Pilotfish P2O server uses a web socket connection to be able to notify clients realtime on 'button presses'.
 To setup the web socket connection, this project uses the [socket.io-client-swift](https://github.com/socketio/socket.io-client-swift) library.